Undergraduate Course Allocation through Competitive Markets: Pseudo-Markets with Priorities

 When each student can only enroll in \textit{one course}, our setting reduces to the unit demand variation of the problem, known in the literature as school choice.
 The standard mechanisms in school choice are ordinal \citep[][]{abdulkadirouglu2003school} or elicit only restricted information about cardinal preferences from agents \citep[][]{abdulkadirouglu2015expanding}.
 With weak course priorities, the deferred acceptance algorithm may not return a student-optimal stable matching \citep[][]{erdil2008}.
 At the same time, any stable matching that is priority-constrained efficient, student-optimal or not, can be supported by a Pseudo-Market Equilibrium with Priorities with zero market-clearing error.

-Finally, \cite{he2018pseudo} show how to extend the pseudo-market approach of \cite{hylland1979efficient} to school choice settings with random allocations.
+Allowing random allocations, \cite{he2018pseudo} show how to extend the pseudo-market approach of \cite{hylland1979efficient} to school choice settings.
 Their pricing structure ensures that their pseudo-market equilibrium allocation is fair.
 We adopt a similar pricing structure but analyze deterministic allocations rather than random allocations.
-While deterministic allocations are preferable from a practical market design point of view, they are associated with additional complications in the existence of an equilibrium.
+While deterministic allocations are preferable from a practical market design point of view, they are associated with additional complications in equilibrium existence.